free shipping on orders over $50 / subscribe and get 15% OFF your first order

 On their own, these two ingredients are praised for their acne-depleting and anti-aging abilities, but when layered simultaneously onto the skin, they lose their powerful benefits.
 This is because benzoyl peroxide increases retinols sensitivity to light, so much so that even a light bulb has the ability to oxidize and breakdown the retinol.
 So unless you’re lights off, straight to bed, immediately after application, combining these two ingredients is more or less ineffective.

-is very PH dependent, meaning it must be acidic enough to penetrate the skin and provide actual results.
-AHA’s can disrupt the PH of vitamin c, throwing it off its target range.
-This will make your vitamin c relatively ineffective in performing benefits, as it won’t be acidic enough to properly penetrate the skin.
+Vitamin C is very PH dependent, meaning it must be acidic enough to penetrate the skin and provide actual results.
+AHA’s can disrupt the PH of vitamin C, throwing it off its target range.
+This will make your vitamin C relatively ineffective in performing benefits, as it won’t be acidic enough to properly penetrate the skin.

 Recommendations: